Online Resources for Secondhand Smoke

 To learn more about secondhand smoke and what you can do to protect yourself and loved ones, please visit these websites:

-The Texas Department of State Health Services’ Texas Smoke-Free Ordinance Database describes all known Texas municipal ordinances designed to restrict exposure to secondhand smoke.
+- The DSHS Texas Smoke-Free Ordinance Database describes all known Texas municipal ordinances designed to restrict exposure to secondhand smoke.

-This Centers for Disease Control page is a gateway to fact sheets, research reports, and journal articles addressing myriad secondhand smoke issues affecting the home, the workplace, and businesses such as restaurants and bars.
-In addition, they also provide a community action guide to assess the progress of change in your community.
+- This Centers for Disease Control Website is a gateway to fact sheets, research reports, and journal articles addressing myriad secondhand smoke issues affecting the home, the workplace, and businesses such as restaurants and bars.
+In addition, they also provide a Centers for Disease Control: Community Action Guide to assess the progress of change in your community.

-Visit this Environmental Protection Agency page for facts on children’s exposure to secondhand smoke as well as links to a smoke-free pledge and other EPA resources.
+- Visit this Environmental Protection Agency Website for facts on children’s exposure to secondhand smoke as well as links to a smoke-free pledge and other EPA resources.

-The World Health Organization’s page on secondhand smoke provides a list of frequently asked questions, success stories regarding smoke-free policies, and a 2007 document outlining policy recommendations on protection from exposure to secondhand smoke.
+- The World Health Organization Website on secondhand smoke provides a list of frequently asked questions, success stories regarding smoke-free policies, and a 2007 document outlining policy recommendations on protection from exposure to secondhand smoke.

-The American Heart Association’s website includes information about the health effects of secondhand smoke and the health benefits of smoking bans.
+- The American Heart Association Website includes information about the health effects of secondhand smoke and the health benefits of smoking bans.